 Since the Second Vatican Council (1961–65), Roman Catholic faculty, staff, and students have played an important role at YDS.
 In addition to the available course offerings in Roman Catholic theology, Catholic students have also availed themselves of the variety of courses in other Christian traditions, many of which are directly relevant to studies in Roman Catholicism.
 Many students in the Master of Divinity program prepare for service in the Roman Catholic Church as lay ministers.
 And students enrolled in the Master of Arts in Religion or Master of Sacred Theology programs often prepare for service in educational institutions or social services.

 Given YDS’s proximity to the wider New Haven community, there are numerous opportunities to engage in student-initiated volunteer ministries or social outreach in partnership with community organizations.
-Opportunities for worship, internship, and formation experience are also available through the Saint Thomas More Catholic Chapel & Center at Yale University, https://stm.yale.edu.
+Opportunities for worship, internship, and formation experience are also available at St. Mary Parish, https://www.stmarysnewhaven.org/, and Saint Thomas More Catholic Chapel & Center at Yale University, https://stm.yale.edu.
 As YDS welcomes students from a diversity of religious traditions and denominations, students have the unique opportunity to engage in ecumenical dialogue and worship.
 Liturgies at Marquand Chapel offer a chance to engage in ecumenical worship, and the Annand Program of Berkeley Divinity School provides occasions for spiritual direction.
 Each of the programs in which the Catholic community engages is intended to deepen student awareness of the ways they can serve the Church through education, parish ministry, and pastoral care, while also cultivating friendships and support among themselves and the broader YDS community.

 A Catholic Lay Ministerial Studies Certificate is available to both M.Div. and M.A.R. students through participation in the Catholic Lay Ministerial Studies Program at Yale Divinity School.
 The program provides Catholic students with an integrated approach to theological education and preparation for lay ministry in the Catholic Church, encompassing both their program of study and their spiritual formation for ministry.
 The former is addressed by a compulsory curriculum with distribution requirements similar to those of Catholic seminaries.
 The latter is addressed by a program of formation for ministry that includes retreats, spiritual direction, community formation, an ongoing colloquium on the practice of ministry in the Catholic tradition, and opportunities for worship and social interaction.
 This program is informed by the principles outlined in Co-Workers in the Vineyard of the Lord: A Resource for Guiding the Development of Lay Ecclesial Ministry, a 2005 publication of the U.S. Conference of Catholic Bishops.
 The director of the program is Fr.
 Ryan Lerner, chaplain of Yale’s Saint Thomas More Center.